 It seems, then, that there is no better population in which to study the effects of coffee consumption on the risk of prostate cancer.

 Study co-author Licia Iacoviello, head of the Molecular and Nutritional Epidemiology Laboratory at I.R.C.C.S.
-Neuromed in Italy, and colleagues recently reported their findings in the International Journal of Cancer.
+Neuromed in Italy, and colleagues recently reported their

 Prostate cancer is the most common cancer among men in the United States, after skin cancer.
-According to the American Cancer Society, around 1 in 7 men will be diagnosed with the disease in their lifetime.
+According to the American Cancer Society, around

 For their study, Iacoviello and colleagues further investigated the link between coffee intake and prostate cancer risk by analyzing the data of 6,989 men from Italy, aged 50 years or older, who were part of the Moli-Sani Project.